YonathanGuez/Monitoring-Prometheus-Grafana-Alertmanager-Maildev/README.md

 ```
 we will see multiple containers : prometheus / grafana / alertmanager / maildev / launchDashboard

-if you want to get the data from you computer you need to [download windows exporter](https://github.com/prometheus-community/windows_exporter/releases/download/v0.24.0/windows_exporter-0.24.0-386.exe) and run :
+This only work if you run windows exporter,if you want to get the data from you computer you need to [download windows exporter](https://github.com/prometheus-community/windows_exporter/releases/download/v0.24.0/windows_exporter-0.24.0-386.exe) and run :

 ```cmd
 windows_exporter-0.24.0-386.exe --config.file=./windows_exporter/config-windowexporter.yml